 These days, you can actually enjoy a variety of energy bars spanning a range of intriguing flavors, often made with organic and sustainable ingredients.
-The energizing protein, carbs, and sometimes caffeine are all there, but treated to complementary ingredients that make the resulting bar something you’re not ashamed to eat.
+The energizing protein, carbs, and sometimes caffeine are all there but treated to complimentary ingredients that make the resulting bar something you’re not ashamed to eat.
 In fact, as the five options below suggest, energy bar consumption can be downright pleasant.

 The most convenient of the bunch given their petite size, Verb’s lineup is made for an on-the-go mindset.
 Many of the ingredients are organic and the bars are vegan, powered by the caffeine that comes with using green tea.
 Better still, the flavors are thoughtful, including standouts like vanilla latte and lemon raspberry, the latter the result of a partnership with renowned chef Nick DiGiovanni.
 The bars function as great breakfast options when you’re running late, offering a noticeable bolt of energy.